ShumWengSang/Miners-Bomb-Miners/Miners Kill Miners/Assets/DarkRift/PlayerDemo/Readme.txt

 The final part of Start() is to talk to tell everyone else we're here!
 Firstly we send a JoinMessage which will trigger everyone to tell us to spawn a player and then we teel everyone to spawn us a player using SpawnPlayer.
-As all these are delt with by the NetworkManagers we attach controller tags to them.
+As all these are dealt with by the NetworkManagers we attach controller tags to them.

-In RecieveData(sender, tag, subject, data) as usual we fisrt check to see if it's for us and then the subject.
+In RecieveData(sender, tag, subject, data) as usual we first check to see if it's for us and then the subject.
 For the JoinMessage all we really need to do is tell the sender to spawn a player to represent us so we use the SpawnPlayer subject in a reply and pass our position as data.